ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/Finding_Positive_Selection_With_Codeml.md

-# How to Search for Positive/Negative/Neutral Selection with Codeml
+# How to Search for Positive/Negative/Neutral Selection with Codeml using multiple complete genomes

 Have you ever wanted to know which genes across a set of genomes are undergoing positive (diversifying), neutral, or negative (purifying) selection?
 Here is a tutorial that utilizes multiple genomes and gene predictions to assess this phenomenon.